letisjamuco/techfall/README.md

 ## Core Gameplay

 - The main gameplay is inspired by **Jenga**
+- Blocks arrive continuously and must be grabbed and placed
-- The player removes and places blocks
+- The player stacks components to build the tower
-- Every move makes the structure more unstable
+- Every move increases instability
-- Mistakes, hesitation, or overconfidence can cause collapse
+- Mistakes or missed components can lead to collapse

 The gameplay is simple, but the consequences are not.